rachelbaker/Font-Awesome-WordPress-Plugin/readme.txt

 == Description ==

-Font Awesome is a pictographic font set of 220 icons.
-The icons are infitinely scalable and screen reader compatible.
+Font Awesome is a pictographic font set of 302 icons.
+The icons are infinitely scalable and screen reader compatible.

-A full list of the 220 Font Awesome icons is available: [http://fortawesome.github.com/Font-Awesome/#all-icons](http://fortawesome.github.com/Font-Awesome/#all-icons)
+A full list of the 302 Font Awesome icons is available: [http://f.cl.ly/items/413S2v2c2O2S3F3H3O0G/FontAwesomeIconsCheatsheet.pdf](FontAwesomeIconsCheatsheet.pdf)

 To use any of the Font Awesome icons on your WordPress site you have two options:

 __HTML Option__

-All code examples on the Font Awesome site apply: [http://fortawesome.github.com/Font-Awesome/#code](http://fortawesome.github.com/Font-Awesome/#code)
+All code examples on the Font Awesome site apply: [http://fontawesome.io/examples/](http://fontawesome.io/examples/)

 **Examples**